decelpop/kirin/README.md

 - Kirin is also able to manage basic stock inventory for manufacturing, such as number of rolls of filament in stock
 - Basic web interface to show/print shipping labels and packing list

+## Development

+- `cp .env.example .env` and modify the file as suitable
+- To start the development server via Sail, `./vendor/bin/sail up`